BF/SF Bassman

 Speakers

 The 2×12″ closed cabinet delivers a more punchy and bassy tone than open back combos.
 Its powerful response is appreciated by both bass players and guitarists who play loudly with significant amount of distortion.
-Bass and distortion compensate eachother nicely, and the Bassman will deliver lots of it.
+Bass and distortion compensate each other nicely, and the Bassman will deliver lots of it.
 Replacing speakers is the easiest and most effective mod of them all.
 The speaker is the most important component in your amp which physically produces the air waves that your ears detect as a tone.
 See page How to select speakers for speaker recommendations.

 Jumping channels